Direct Homeless Exits Through City Programs

 How the City is Performing

-The chart above displays all permanent supporting housing placements through March 2017, plus Homeward Bound clients through May 2017.
+The chart above displays all permanent supporting housing placements through June 30, 2017.

 San Francisco met its FY 2016-17 target with 1,596 individuals exiting homelessness through permanent supportive housing or the Homeward Bound program.
 The number of individuals and families placed in permanent supportive housing was lower in the first half of FY 2016-17 than historic trends for that period, while the number of individuals reunited with family and friends through Homeward Bound was more consistent with historic trends.